midastruth/files.md/README.md

 ## Notes about Dropbox
 - Symlink created on server will be synced on client as is (without resolving)
-- Typical file operations usually resolve symlinks so it is vulnerable, and we should use isSafe every time
+- To prevent symlinks attack our storage path should be mounted via nosymfollow flag

 ## Overarching design principles
 - `Clarity`: The code’s purpose and rationale is clear to the reader.